-The junction where Martin Cahill was shot dead
+The street where Martin Cahill was shot dead

-This is the exact location where Irish gangster Martin "The General" Cahill was shot dead in August of 1994.
+This is the location where Irish gangster Martin Cahill (The General) was shot dead.

-It is situated at the junction of Oxford Road and Charleston Road in Ranelagh, Dublin.
+It is situated at the corner of Oxford Road and Charleston Road in Ranelagh, Dublin, Ireland.

-When Cahill slowed down at the junction, a man in a reflective yellow vest walked over to his car with a .357 Magnum revolver and opened fire.
+When Cahill slowed down to stop, a man in a reflective yellow vest walked over to his car and opened fire with a .357 Magnum revolver.

-A couple of hours later, the Provisional IRA claimed responsibility for the murder.
-According to their statement, Martin Cahill had sold stolen paintings to a loyalist paramilitary called the Ulster Volunteer Force.
+The Provisional IRA claimed responsibility for the murder a couple of hours later.
+In their statement, they said that Cahill had offloaded stolen paintings to a loyalist paramilitary called the Ulster Volunteer Force.

-The UVF then sold these paintings abroad in order to help fund their organization.
+The UVF then sold these paintings abroad to help fund their organization.

 Although Cahill was an experienced criminal, he did not have the means to fence the paintings himself.
-As a result, he offloaded them to the UVF.
+As a result, he sold them to the UVF.

-It was his decision to do business with an organization that murdered Irish nationalists that ultimately cost him his life.
+It was this decision to do business with an organization that murdered Irish nationalists that ultimately cost him his life.

 GPS coordinates